 What are the Oklahoma Paralegal requirements?

-Those in Oklahoma who desire to be a Paralegal requires no certification or licensure requirements.
-How long does it take to become a Paralegal in Oklahoma depends upon many different aspects of the students personal and work schedule.
+Those in Oklahoma who desire to be a Paralegal require no certification or licensure requirements.
+How long does it take to become a Paralegal in Oklahoma depends upon many different aspects of the student’s personal and work schedule?
 This state does maintain minimum standards of qualifications making this education easier for the student.
 The following Oklahoma Paralegal requirements are as follows.

 - The student must be at least 18 years of age.

 - The student must graduate from an accredited Paralegal program of at least 60 credit hours, or a Bachelor’s

 - The student must have five years of supervised experience and must be a United States citizen.

 - Must complete and pass the NALA exam, the advanced competency exam for the National Federation of Paralegals Association

 What doors of opportunity are there for a Paralegal in Oklahoma?